Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

-In recent years, the combination of contextual word embeddings and self-supervised pre-training has revolutionized the fields of NLP and obtained state-of-the-art performance on many NLP tasks \cite{devlin2018bert, yang2019xlnet}.
-There are also a number of works that employ contextual word embeddings to learn the query/document representations for IR.
-For example, \citet{zhang2020dc} proposed the DC-BERT which employs dual BERT encoders for low layers, as shown in Figure \ref{fig:BERT_var} a), where an online BERT encodes the query only once and an offline BERT pre-encodes all the documents and caches all term representations.
+In recent years, the combination of contextual word embeddings and self-supervised pre-training has revolutionized the field of NLP and obtained state-of-the-art performance on many NLP tasks~\cite{peters2018deep, devlin2018bert, yang2019xlnet}.
+There are also a number of works that employ contextual word embeddings to learn query/document representations for IR.
+For example, \citet{zhang2020dc} proposed the DC-BERT which employs dual BERT encoders for low layers, as shown in Figure \ref{fig:BERT_var} (a), where an online BERT encodes the query only once and an offline BERT pre-encodes all documents and caches all term representations.
 Then, the obtained contextual term representations are fed into high-layer Transformer interaction, which is initialized by the last $k$ layers of the pre-trained BERT~\cite{devlin2018bert}.
 The number of Transformer layers $K$ is configurable to a trade-off between the model capacity and efficiency.
-On SQuAD dataset and Natural Questions dataset, DC-BERT achieves 10x speedup over the original BERT model on document retrieval, while retaining most (about 98\%) of the QA performance compared to the state-of-the-art approaches for open-domain question answering.
-An alternative way to use BERT for the term-level representation learning is the ColBERT \cite{khattab2020colbert} model, which employs a cheap yet powerful interaction function, i.e., a term-based MaxSim, to model the fine-grained matching signals, as shown in Figure \ref{fig:BERT_var} b).
-Concretely, every query term embedding interacts with all document term embeddings via a MaxSim operator, which computes maximum similarity (e.g., cosine similarity or L2 distance), and the scalar outputs of these operators are summed across query terms.
+On the SQuAD dataset and Natural Questions dataset, DC-BERT achieves 10x speedup over the original BERT model on document retrieval, while retaining most (about 98\%) of the QA performance compared to state-of-the-art approaches for open-domain question answering.
+An alternative way to use BERT for the term-level representation learning is the ColBERT \cite{khattab2020colbert} model, which employs a cheap yet powerful interaction function, i.e., a term-based MaxSim, to model fine-grained matching signals, as shown in Figure \ref{fig:BERT_var} (b).
+Concretely, every query term embedding interacts with all document term embeddings via a MaxSim operator, which computes maximum similarity (e.g., cosine similarity or L2 distance), and scalar outputs of these operators are summed across query terms.
 Based on this, it can achieve cheap interaction and high-efficient pruning for top-$k$ relevant documents retrieval.
 Results on MS MARCO and TREC CAR show that ColBERT’s effectiveness is competitive with existing BERT-based models (and outperforms every non-BERT baseline), while executing two orders-of-magnitude faster and requiring four orders-of-magnitude fewer FLOPs per query.
-Besides, \citet{cao2020deformer} and \citet{macavaney2020efficient} proposed DeFormer and PreTTR to decompose the lower layers of BERT, which substitutes the full self-attention with question-wide and passage-wide self-attentions, as shown in Figure \ref{fig:BERT_decompose}.
+A similar model COIL is proposed by~\citet{gao2021coil}, but the query term embedding only interacts with exactly matched document term embeddings in the MaxSim operator.
+Experimental results show that COIL performs on par with more expensive and complex all-to-all matching retrievers (e.g., ColBERT).
+Besides, \citet{cao2020deformer} and \citet{macavaney2020efficient} proposed DeFormer and PreTTR to decompose lower layers of BERT, which substitutes the full self-attention with question-wide and passage-wide self-attentions, as shown in Figure \ref{fig:BERT_decompose}.
 The proposed approaches considerably reduce the query-time latency of deep Transformer networks.
-The difference between them is that the PreTTR model~\cite{macavaney2020efficient} inserts a compression layer to match the attention scores to reduce the storage requirement up to 95\% but without substantial degradation in retrieval performance.
+The difference between them is that the PreTTR model~\cite{macavaney2020efficient} inserts a compression layer to match attention scores to reduce the storage requirement up to 95\% but without substantial degradation in retrieval performance.